aaronhmiller/se-tools/pre-pov-checks/README.md

 3. `openssl s_client -connect traffic-receiver-a.dnssf.com:443` (ctrl-C to return to shell prompt)

 This tests if TLS is being rewritten.
 The Hybrid requires a direct connection to Salt services.
 Sometimes, TLS certificates are rewritten to intercept TLS encrypted traffic.
+The certificate you see should be issued to `*.dnssf.com`.
+Anything else will cause errors in the pre-flight checks when testing Salt services.